kykar/kykar.github.io/_posts/2019-05-28-wpc-report.md

 <img src="{{site_url}}/img/blog/wpc_report/rf_imp-1.png" style="display: block; margin: auto;" />

 **Parameter Tuning**
-The RFE results above were obtained with the defualt of $mtry = sqrt(\# of variables) = 3`, which is the number of variables randomly sampled at each node, and with`ntrees=500`.
-I used a search grid of`mtry=c(2,3,4,5)`.
+The RFE results above were obtained with the defualt of `mtry` = sqrt(\# of variables) = 3, which is the number of variables randomly sampled at each node, and with`ntrees=500`.
+I used a search grid of `mtry=c(2,3,4,5)`.
 For 2 and 5 accuracy was slightly reduced, but was essentially the same for 3 and 4, and not significantly different for any value of`mtry`, so I kept it at 3.
-I used values of`ntrees=c(51,101,201,301,501)`.
+I used values of `ntrees=c(51,101,201,301,501)`.
 Similarly, There was not a significant difference for any value of`ntrees`, but there was a slight upward trend.
-I chose`ntrees=201\` even though it had lower accuracy compared to 101 or 301, as that dip is likely due to variance, and 201 should provide an adequate number of trees with a faster compute time than larger forests.
+I chose `ntrees=201` even though it had lower accuracy compared to 101 or 301, as that dip is likely due to variance, and 201 should provide an adequate number of trees with a faster compute time than larger forests.
 Overall, you can see that these parameters have very little effect on the accuracy.

 <img src="{{site_url}}/img/blog/wpc_report/rf_mtry_trees-1.png" style="display: block; margin: auto;" />